 As an independently governed and funded affiliate of Cancer Support Community, CSCVVSB has been dedicated for over 30 years to helping people impacted by cancer in the community enhance their health and well-being through a variety of evidence-based programs AT NO COST to them.

 CSCVVSB’s programs include professionally led support groups, healthy lifestyle classes, educational workshops, social events, and provisions of community resources.
 CSCVVSB also provides children, teens, family programs, and Spanish language programs and services, such as support groups and individual counseling.

 In the wake of the COVID-19 outbreak in March 2020, CSCVVSB promptly and successfully transformed its programs into virtual format.
 This move was highly welcomed and appreciated by people impacted by cancer, due to their increased sense of isolation and higher levels of anxiety about their health and wellness.
-As of August 2020, CSCVVSB is open “virtually,” and continues to provide all programs online.
+Currently CSCVVSB is open “virtually,” and continues to provide all programs online.